Counselling Twickenham, Whitton I work with:

 The start of my formal training began at Metanoia Institute in 2004 with a Post-graduate Certificate in Psychotherapy.
 In 2005 I began training for my Masters Degree in Psychotherapy.
 Before that I completed a Counselling Certificate and worked in Cyprus.
 During five years training I worked as a counsellor with MIND, Portsmouth Area Rape Crisis Service, Winchester University, Metanoia and a psychiatric ward in Fareham.
 After this I set up my private practice at Counselling Twickenham and Whitton, EnduringMind.
-I'm also a consultant psychotherapist & lecturer in Counselling at St. Mary's University and West Thames College.
-However, I'd say my journey as a therapist began long before that.
+I was also a consultant psychotherapist & lecturer in Counselling at St. Mary's University and West Thames College.
+Besides my practice at EnduringMind, Twickenham I offer counselling and mindfulness to clients and couples.

-Much of my learning experience comes from my time as an anthropologist observing how people from different cultures learn to recover from ill-health and trauma in healing rituals performed by spirit mediums, medicine men and shaman.
-I began fieldwork in Papua New Guinea, living with tribal people in the Trobriand Islands who relied on spirit mediums to heal individuals who had fallen sick.
-I spent time on the mainland observing spirit possession in men's longhouses, where the ancestors returned to carry out healing rituals, often in communities blighted by conflict.
+I learned a great deal as an anthropologist, observing how people from different cultures recover from ill-health and trauma in healing rituals performed by spirit mediums, medicine men and shaman.
+I began fieldwork in Papua New Guinea, living with tribal people in the Trobriand Islands who relied on spirit mediums to heal people who had fallen sick.
+I spent time on the mainland observing spirit possession in men's longhouses, where they carried out healing rituals in communities blighted by conflict.
 I also observed Candomblé spirit cults in Brazil for three years.
-If I learned anything, it was about men and women who served their communities in the midst of crisis.
-And this has served me well as a therapist in Britain.
-Nowadays, besides setting up my practice at EnduringMind, Counselling in Twickenham and Whitton I offer counselling and mindfulness to clients and couples counselling.

 My first experience in a counselling or mentoring role was as a youth worker in Moss Side, Manchester during a turbulent period in my early twenties.
 I was a volunteer in a deprived area of the city, working with bright young men and women who were highly talented and creative.
 But they were also socially excluded and at high risk of joining gangs, or becoming the victims of crime themselves.
 During that time, I came into contact with youngsters who were often in a state of crisis.